m-a-x-k-z/game-library/README.md

-# game-library
+# Game Library

-a full library of all my games that I've created
+A full website containing all of the games I've made from scratch.
+Each game is made from only HTML, CSS, and JavaScript.